 The J-Tech Digital V628X is a very uniquely designed vertical mouse.
 It has an adjustment to allow you to change the angle, but unfortunately, our unit didn't seem to tighten enough and the angle didn't stick.
 It has a large base that looks like a dock but is connected to the mouse at all times; this makes the mouse very bulky and heavy and increases the drag on your desk.
-While the CPI is adjustable, unfortunately, it's very inaccurate and has among the highest CPI errors we've tested so far.
+While the CPI is adjustable, unfortunately, the sensor is quite inconsistent.

 The J-Tech Digital V628X is a mediocre office mouse.
 While its vertical design should help reduce wrist strain over long periods, unfortunately, its buttons are a little difficult to reach comfortably.
 It also has an angle adjustment, but it didn't tighten enough to work properly.
 The mouse feels poorly built overall, and it's too big for people with small hands to use well.